GodHermit/smart-power-backup/CONTRIBUTING.md

 * The main branch is basically a snapshot of the latest stable version.
 All development **MUST** be done in dedicated branches.
 * Pull requests must be made against the `main` branch.
 * It is good to have multiple small commits while working on the PR.
 We'll let GitHub squash it automatically before the merge.
+* Review your own code.
+  * Make sure that you didn't leave any debug code, console logs, etc.
+  * If you are adding a new feature, make sure that you have added documentation for it.
+* Assign the PR to @GodHermit (Oleh Proidakov).
+* If your PR is not ready for review yet, add the `[WIP]` prefix to the title.

+### Merge Policy

+* The PR will be merged once it has been approved by at least one maintainer.
+* If there are any conflicts, the PR will be merged once the conflicts have been resolved.
+If you are not sure how to resolve the conflicts, ask for help in the comments.
+* All conversations in the PR must be resolved before the PR can be merged.

 ## Code Style